The 12 Best National Parks on the East Coast to Explore

 What are the best things to do in Acadia National Park?

 Acadia has over 158 miles of hiking trails and 45 miles of carriage trails, with hundreds of other activities to do all year round.
 Fishing, stargazing, climbing, boating, and sailing are just some of the other things to do.

 One of the number one activities is Cadillac Mountain.
 Cadillac Mountain's summit is the highest in the park at 1,530 feet and offers enchanting views of the sunrise if you're keen to get up early enough.

 You can hike up to the summit via the Cadillac Summit Loop or drive up the access road.
 Take care as both still get super crowded, and the access road is shut down during the winter months.

 When is the best time to visit Acadia National Park?

 Since Acadia has adventures year-round, you can visit any time and have fun.
-Your personal preferences for seasonal activities will determine the best time for you to visit this park.
+Your personal preferences for seasonal activities will determine the best time to visit Acadia National Park.

 What are the facilities at Acadia National Park?

 - General stores (seasonal)